 Year 2 consists of:

-- 30 EC Specialisation
+- Specialisation courses

 In the fold-outs below you will find an overview of all the compulsory courses in year 2.
-Refer to the Course Planner for an overview of the compulsory courses that are part of the English language and Culture programme.
+Refer to the Course Planner for an overview of the compulsory courses that are part of the Celtic Languages and Culture programme.
 Are you planning to do an internship in your third year or would you like to study abroad for a while?
 In that case it is best to start planning in your second year.

 Make sure to register in time!